ETS-Android3/galaxyforce/README.md

 ![Benchmark Variant](assets/benchmarkVariant.png "Benchmark Variant")

-- Run the benchmark test called `AppBenchmark` from Android Studio.
+- Run the benchmark test called `AppBenchmark` from Android Studio (located within `macrobenchmark` module).

-The test will benchmark startup time and frame timimgs on the device over a number of iterations.
+The test will benchmark startup time and frame timings on the device over a number of iterations.
 This can take several minutes.

 When finished a report will be displayed, similar to the one below: